JeschkeLab/DeerLab/docsrc/source/functions.rst

-Modelling
+Modeling
 =========================================

-This class of functions allows simulation of dipolar signals and their modelling for fitting experimental data.
+This class of functions allows simulation of dipolar signals and their modeling for fitting experimental data.

 .. toctree::
     :hidden: